kristians-dimitrijevs/frontend-nanodegree-arcade-game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Game instructions

+Player has to cross a road and get to the river, without touching bugs.

+If player gets to the river, he is rewarded with 10 points.

+Player loses 1 life each time the bug has touched you hero.

+Player gains 1 life point when they hit 50, 100, 150 points.

+Game ends when player reached 200 points or loses all lives.

+## Controls

+**Move hero up** - 'Up arrow' or 'W';

+**Move hero down** - 'Down arrow' or 'S';

+**Move hero left** - 'Left arrow' or 'A';

+**Move hero right** - 'Right arrow' or 'D';